forthy42/net2o/wiki/squid.md

 Stone age society started with share economy: When you had something in abundance, you'd share it with your larger family, the small tribe you were associated with.
-You'd expect the other members to share their pray or whatever they had to share with you, too.
+You'd expect the other members to share their prey or whatever they had to share with you, too.
 You can do that, because there's trust and established relationship.

 When society grew larger, this no longer worked.
 You would trade